Sean Young: Career

 Young began her film career in Jane Austen in Manhattan (1980), followed by a role in the film Stripes (1981).
 She then played the female lead, Rachael, alongside Harrison Ford in the classic science-fiction film Blade Runner (1982).
-On television, Young played the female lead opposite Lenny Von Dohlen in Under the Biltmore Clock (1986), based on F. Scott Fitzgerald's story Myra Meets His Family.
+On television, Young played the female lead opposite Lenny Von Dohlen in Under the Biltmore Clock (1986), based on F. Scott Fitzgerald's story "Myra Meets His Family".
 The following year, she had a small role in the film Wall Street (1987) as the wife of Michael Douglas's character, Gordon Gekko.
 Her role was originally intended to be larger, but was significantly reduced due to clashes with Oliver Stone.

 One of Young's most prominent roles was as the lover of a ruthless Washington, DC, politician (Gene Hackman) in No Way Out (also 1987), alongside Kevin Costner.
 Her other credits include Dune (1984) (playing Paul Atreides's love interest Chani), Baby: Secret of the Lost Legend (1985), and Fatal Instinct (1993).
 Young appeared in The Boost (1988) with James Woods.
 She was next cast as Vicki Vale in Tim Burton's film Batman (1989), but during rehearsals, she broke her arm after falling off a horse and was replaced by Kim Basinger.

 In 1991, she was awarded the Worst Actress and the Worst Supporting Actress Razzies for her roles in A Kiss Before Dying.
 She played the main antagonist in the comedy Ace Ventura: Pet Detective (1994).
 She also played Helen Hyde in the comedy Dr. Jekyll and Ms. Hyde (1995).

+Young was considered for the role of Selina Kyle / Catwoman in the 1992 film Batman Returns.
+Young reportedly visited the Warner Bros. lot in a homemade Catwoman costume for an impromptu audition with director Tim Burton, who allegedly hid under his desk while actor Michael Keaton and producer Mark Canton briefly met with her.
+She also showcased her costume on Entertainment Tonight and pitched it on The Joan Rivers Show.
+Warner Bros. ultimately decided that Young did not align with their vision for Catwoman.

-During most of the 1990s, she resided in Sedona, Arizona, and her career cooled.
-Young reprised her role as Rachael in the Blade Runner video game released in 1997.
+During most of the 1990s, Young resided in Sedona, Arizona, and her career cooled.
+She reprised her role as Rachael in the Blade Runner video game released in 1997.
 Young has appeared in independent films, including roles in Poor White Trash (2000), Mockingbird Don't Sing (2001), and Sugar & Spice (also 2001).
 She spent four months in Russia filming the miniseries Yesenin (2005), in which she portrayed dancer Isadora Duncan.

 In 2008, Young competed in the television program Gone Country 2, which included a competition in a celebrity demolition derby at the Henry County Fairgrounds in Paris, Tennessee.
 Young went on to win the celebrity derby heat and then went on to compete against 21 professional demolition derby drivers.
 Young finished in fourth place.
-Young appeared on The Young and the Restless in June 2010 as Canadian barmaid Meggie McClain, alongside good friend Eric Braeden.
-She returned to the show on July 14 in a recurring role, which lasted through February 2011.

 In 2010, she was cast on the first season of the ABC series Skating with the Stars as a celebrity contestant, who skated with professional skater Denis Petukhov, but she was the first celebrity to be eliminated.